 - Canyon Challenge, the student business startup competition

-In the spirit of entrepreneurialism, GCU has developed nine local enterprises.
+In the spirit of entrepreneurialism, GCU has developed 10 local enterprises.
 These enterprises offer student worker positions, providing them with hands-on experience that directly supports their business degree.
-Students become equipped for future business success while integrating ethical business practices in alignment with conscious capitalism.
+Students can become equipped for future business success while integrating ethical business practices in alignment with conscious capitalism.
 The profits of these enterprises are then reinvested back into the university to help keep tuition costs affordable and provide scholarship opportunities.

-- Grand Canyon Beverage Company (GCBC)
+- Grand Canyon Beverage Company (four locations)

-- Lope House Restaurant
+- Havoc House

 - GCU Golf Course

 Your entrepreneurial mindset will look at adversity and see opportunity, envision a way to pivot, improve, and leverage current conditions to help find a business solution, which in turn helps communities prosper.

 Canyon Ventures is GCU’s outreach-driven startup initiative that serves as a business accelerator.
 Here, more than 30 local startups are given the resources they need for success with a unique co-working culture.
 Through Canyon Ventures, these startups receive mentorship, training and connections to foster an evolving and collaborative environment.